Animesh420/NeighbourhoodMap/readme.md

 This project is about a neighbour hood map, based on bangalore.The prupose of this project is to show different areas and information related to them on a google map.
-The basic model of the home page is taken from [here](https://getbootstrap.com/docs/3.3/examples/dashboard/).

 ## Application overview
 Neighbourhood Web Application has been implmented using Google Map APIs and knockout JS framework.